PNDeb/pinenote-tweaks/pn_handbook/handbook_raw/docs/index.md

 * The **Documents/** directory contains one sample .pdf and one .epub file.
 Try opening them and start reading!

-* You may want to reconfigure your locales:
+* You may want (should!) to reconfigure your locales:

 	sudo dpkg-reconfigure locales